pydata/pyrallel/README.md

 - https://github.com/scikit-learn/scikit-learn

+StarCluster `develop` branch and its `IPCluster` plugin is also required to easily startup a bunch of nodes with IPython.parallel setup.

 ## Patterns currently under investigation

-- Broadcast numerical arrays efficiently over the nodes and make them available to concurrently running Python processes without making copies in memory using memory-mapped files.

 - Asynchronous & randomized hyper-parameters search (a.k.a.
 Randomized Grid
   Search) for machine learning models

+- Share numerical arrays efficiently over the nodes and make them available to concurrently running Python processes without making copies in memory using memory-mapped files.

+- Distributed Random Forests fitting.

+- Ensembling heterogeneous library models.

 - Parallel implementation of online averaged models using a MPI AllReduce, for instance using MiniBatchKMeans on partitioned data.

-- Distributed Random Forests fitting.

 See the content of the `examples/` folder for more details.